-Answer: If you need to change your exam date, you may do so as long as the new date falls within the testing window-for 2024, this is March 18th-29th-and as long as all classes within your school will be taking the exam on the updated day.
+Answer: If you need to change your exam date, you may do so as long as the new date falls within the testing window, and as long as all classes within your school will be taking the exam on the updated day.
 (If different classes must take the exam at different times during the day or on different days, please make sure that students do not discuss the exam with each other.)
 Regardless of your updated test day, exams must still be mailed by the postmark deadline.
 Please let the ULE administration know that you are changing the test date, so we can make sure your tests will get to you on time.